As researchers find new and better ways to target cancer, more people who get the disease will live longer and perhaps even be cured.

 Sooner is almost always better when it comes to spotting cancer.
 It’s easier to treat if you catch it before it spreads.
 Finding it hasn't been simple, though.

 Cancer screening tests come with risks.
 CT scans expose you to small amounts of radiation.
 Biopsies and colonoscopies can have side effects.
 Screening tests may report a disease that isn't really there.
 Doctors call this a false positive.
 And sometimes they pick up a cancer that isn't likely to grow.
 Both can lead to tests or treatments you don’t need.

 More personalized tests could help doctors spot the people who need to be screened most and figure out how often to do the tests.

 Genetic and genomic tests.
 These are the new frontier in cancer screening tests.
-They look for gene changes to find out whether you have cancer, and to predict how your tumor might behave.
+They look for changes in genes to find out whether you have cancer and to predict how your tumor might behave.

 One genetic test looks for the BRCA1 and BRCA2 genes.
 Women with one or both of these have a much higher risk for breast and ovarian cancers.

 There’s also an at-home test that spots DNA changes in your poop to diagnose colon cancer.
 It isn’t invasive like a colonoscopy.
 But if the test says you have it, you'll need to get a colonoscopy to confirm the diagnosis.